phillipphoenix/api-template-next/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Heroku

-Since this is Nextjs, it should be easy to deploy on Vercel.
-But it has been set up already for easy deployment to Heroku.

-Create an app in Heroku including a database (for instance Heroku PostgreSQL), link it to your Github repository and deploy it from there.
-It should run smoothly.
-If you are using database other than PostgreSQL, then remember to update Prisma.